-In 2019, the Inter-American Development Bank Group celebrates its 60th anniversary.
+In 2019, the Inter-American Development Bank Group celebrated its 60th anniversary.
 Over the last six decades, it has played a transformative role in Latin America and the Caribbean to promote development.
 As we reflect upon many of these positive advances and look ahead, what will our contribution to the region be over the next decades?

 This deliberation must consider that we face simultaneous and overlapping ecological and climate emergencies.
 The United Nations says that as many as 1 million species are now at risk of extinction due to human activity and that transformative action is required now, and sustained through 2050, to ensure that the world limits global heating to 1.5 degrees Celsius.